-Construction and Infrastructure partner Scott Alden welcomed the focus on investment in freight infrastructure, saying: “The Government’s significant commitment to improving freight infrastructure will create great jobs and opportunities for the construction sector, right around the state.
+Holding Redlich construction and infrastructure partner Scott Alden welcomed the focus on investment in freight infrastructure, saying: “The Government’s significant commitment to improving freight infrastructure will create great jobs and opportunities for the construction sector, right around the state.
 The benefits for local government areas should not be underestimated.”

 Corporate & commercial partner Andrew Hynd, who has a focus on information technology and procurement, also welcomed the new plan.